lajanki/quote_randomizer/README.md

 Command line arguments:

 ```
+  --size                Shows the size of the databse.
+  --tags                Shows info on all tags used to categorize words into
+                        classes.
   --rebuild-database [mode]
-Rebuilds the database by executing quotes.sql.
-If mode is set to 'quick' the dictionary is not modified, otherwise inserted quotes are also parsed for the dictionary
+                        Rebuilds the entire database by executing quotes.sql.
+                        If mode is set to 'quick' the dictionary is not modified,

---song
+                        otherwise inserted quotes are also parsed for the dictionary.
-Randomizes the next song lyric from the database or nothing if the current song is finished.
-To advance to the next song generate at least one regular quote.
+  --song                Generates the next song lyric from the database or
+                        nothing if the current song is finished.
+To start the

---tags
- Shows info on all tags used to classicy words.

---size
- Shows the size of the databse.

---bot mode
-If mode is set to 'quote', generates either a randomized quote or a fact and posts it to Twitter.
-If mode is 'song', processes the next song lyric from the current song and posts to Twitter.

---fact
-Generate a randomized fact to print it on screen.

---init-song
+                        next song generate at least one regular quote.
-Changes the status codes for the lyrics table back to initial values.
+  --init-song           Changes the status codes for the lyrics table back to

---set-song song
+                        initial values.
-Sets the given song to be the next one read by the --song switch.
-See the 'search' column of the lyrics table for valid names.
+  --set-song song       Sets the given song to be the next one read by the '--
+                        song' switch.
+See the search column of the lyrics
+                        table for valid names.
+  --bot mode            Generates a quote or a song lyric and posts it to
+                        Twitter.
+Requires access tokens and API keys from
+                        Twitter.
+  --fact                Generate a randomized fact.
 ```

 ## File structure